simonmichael/hledger_site/src/ledger.md

 - Ledger can also output warnings. hledger does not print warnings; it either succeeds or fails.

+- hledger will complain if transaction or posting comments contain `date:` or `date2:` not followed by a valid [date tag value](/hledger.html#posting-dates).

 ## Interoperating tips

 The core of hledger's and Ledger's journal formats is the same,